 What is projection mapping?
-By definition, "projection mapping, also known as video mapping and spatial augmented reality, is a projection technology used to turn objects, often irregularly shaped or existing features, into a display surface for video projection.
+By definition, "projection mapping, also known as video mapping and spatial augmented reality, is a projection technology used to turn objects, often irregularly shaped, into a display surface for video projection.
 These objects may be complex industrial landscapes, such as buildings, small indoor objects or theatrical stages."
-Essentially, the technology is close to limitless (ambient light being it's major foe) and using it you can create the ultimate immersive experience.
-Here are five ways we are using projection mapping.

 Projection mapping onto buildings is becoming more and more popular.
 From city celebrations to store/retail openings, projection mapping brings an added level of excitement and immersive experience for your public audience.